stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p7_buffer_overflow_win7/index.md

     return 0;
 }
 ```

-> Take note that you may have to change the endianness of the pointer to the `shellcode` function.
-This is done with the bit flip operations used in the code above.

 Let's set a breakpoint just before the return of the TriggerOverflow function and see if we step into our assembly sequence.